idno/known/README.md

 ## Installation

-### One-click Known sites
+### Shared Host on  Known sites

-If you want to install on your own web space, we recommend [Reclaim Hosting](https://portal.reclaimhosting.com/aff.php?aff=013), which includes one-click Known installation.
+If you want to install on your own web space, we recommend [Reclaim Hosting](https://portal.reclaimhosting.com/aff.php?aff=013), which includes one-click Known installation.The one click installs an outdated version of 0.9.2 and then requires updating following the intructions below.
 Known is also known to work on [DreamHost](https://dreamhost.com), a high-quality web hosting provider.

 ### Installing